 - If you are using an outdoor grill, put a vegetable grill pan or another version of those metal containers with holes in it on the grill first and cook the asparagus in that.
 That way you won’t lose your precious asparagus spears to the fire below.

-Go from how to cook asparagus to look at the rest of our free online recipes collection.
+Go from how to cook asparagus to look at the rest of our vegetable recipes.

 If you like this page, I’d love you to Pin it to Pinterest, Tweet about it, Like it on Facebook and leave a comment below.